PoCInnovation/Pool2023/P2P/day04/README.md

 ### ✔️ **Validation**:

-You minted your first NFT and can now see it in your collection in your [opensea testnet](https://testnets.opensea.io/account) account.
+You minted your first NFT and can now see it in your collection in your [opensea testnet](https://testnets.opensea.io/account) account. <!-- markdown-link-check-disable-line -->